jiejie567/R2DIO/README.md

 # R2DIO
-## Lightweight 3-D Localization and Mapping for Solid-State LiDAR (Intel Realsense L515 as an example)
+## Real-time, RGB-colored, Depth-Inertial Indoor Odometry for ToF RGB-D cameras.
+(Intel Realsense L515 as an example)

-### This work provides a basic fusion framework that fuses LiDAR and IMU information to improve the stability performance of SSL_SLAM

 If you would like to enable save map and test localization separately, you can check this repo: [SSL_SLAM2](https://github.com/wh200720041/ssl_slam2)